atreib/golangdi/readme.md

-# Dependency Injection Example
+# API with Dependency Injection Example

-A brief example of dependency injection with Golang.
+A brief example of dependency injection in an API with Golang.
 Run `go run cmd/server.go` to execute the example.

-## Folder structure

-- `cmd`: Project's entrypoint
-- `entities`: Entities/models
-- `infra`: Lowest lever of abstraction
-  - `libs`: Libraries non-related to the project goal, but required (jwt, encryption, etc)
-  - `repositores`: Repositories of entities
-- `services`: Services related to the project goal
+We're going to implement some concepts, more related to API development, using Golang.
+Get ready to see some implementation of the SOLID principals, with DI included, and GraphQL, RESTful, and gRPC endpoints, in order to approach the main communication protocols using Go.

+At last but not at least, we're also implementing some different real-world services, as connecting with relational database (PostgreSQL), with non-relational databases (MongoDB) and some message service (probably RabbitMQ, I didn't thought about that yet)...

+I think that you've already got the idea.
+I want to to do a few of everything using Go.

+Keep reading on `contibuting.md`.